BeamNG/vscode-jbeam-editor/README.md

 ## Release Notes

+### 0.4.1
+* Features:
+  * Added command and status bar button to toggle connection with BeamNG

 ### 0.4.0
 * Features:
   * Node translation gizmo support - now you can translate nodes with a gizmo